-A brief description of the components follows, with more detailed requirements provided in Appendices A and C. Requirements specific to performance, scalability, availability, and reliability are not included within the component requirements in the Appendices, but should be addressed as part of a given solution implementation.
+A brief description of the components follows, with more detailed architecture and configuration requirements provided in Appendix A and functional requirements in Appendix C. Requirements specific to performance, scalability, availability, and reliability are not included within the component requirements in the appendices, but should be addressed as part of a given solution implementation.